DECEUNINCK - QUICK - STEP

 - 2003: Richard Virenque, one day

 - 2018: Fernando Gaviria, one day

 - 2019: Julian Alaphilippe, fourteen days

-12 July 2003: during the centennial Tour, Richard Virenque pulls on a bizarre jersey in Morzine, half yellow and half polka-dots, after taking both jerseys as well as the stage win.
+- 12 July 2003: smack in the middle of the centennial Tour, Richard Virenque pulls on a bizarre jersey, half yellow and half polka-dots, after taking both jerseys and the stage win in Morzine.